MuKnSys/real-world-blockchain-course/README.md

 ## Intended Audience

-This course is developed for enterprise IT professionals.
+This course is developed for the following audiences.
+* Enterprise IT professionals
+*